infosoftas/info-subscription-doc/source/subscribers/subscribers.rst

 Optionally a subscriber may have an external Id, this is useful to map between |projectName| and external systems.

-Unlike a subscription, a customer is never associated with an :term:`organization` and is considered global.
+Unlike a subscription, a subscriber is never associated with an :term:`organization` and is considered global.
 Keep this in mind if you have to decide on having one or multiple tenants.

 Subscriber Contacts